 - Start a single crochet chain stitch by making a slipknot loop around three fingers.
 Then, pass the hook through the loop to pick up the yarn.
 This is referred to as a yarn over, and you’ll see this noted in written crochet patterns as abbreviated (yo).

 - Pull the yarn through the loop and then pick up the yarn again with a (yo).

 - Continue this sequence until you have the correct number of chain stitches required for the width of the pattern.

 - To work the second row, you need to make one stitch and then insert the hook into the 1st chain.
 Next, yarn over and then pull the hook through the 2 loops.

 - Continue this sequence until you reach the starting side.
 Then, turn the work around to begin the next row.

 The chain stitch technique will be used in each step of this raffia crochet headband tutorial.
 The first row and second rows are challenging, but after the third and forth row you’ll begin to notice a consistent pattern developing.
 It’s very satisfying to see the results as the pattern continues growing.

 Watch the video tutorial to help you begin making your own raffia crochet headband.
 Furthermore, please feel free to ask if you have any questions about the steps or pattern of this beginner crochet project.
 The comment section is a great place to reach me and ill be sure to respond with a clear answer that solves the problem.

-- Begin a single chain crochet stitch as instructed above.
-For this raffia crochet headband pattern, you will need 4 single crochet chain stitches across.
+- To begin the raffia crochet headband pattern, start a single chain crochet stitch as instructed above.
+For this headband pattern you will need 4 single crochet chain stitches across.